ldn-softdev/Rpnn/README.md

 To start `rpn` in a trained mode, you need to give it a parameter `-r` followed by the file name where `rpn` brains are (default is `rpn.bin`) in the trained mode `rpn` accepts the input lines the same way like in the _Learning mode_, only the values on each line here are input patterns
 (if any other values are present on the same line, those will be ignored)
-> if option `-r` is given the others will be ignored
+> if option `-r` is given the others will be ignored (save `-u`)

+Option `-u` instructs `rpn` to round up all the outputs (if real numbers used) to an interger part (in the trainded mode, of course); in case if outputs are symbolic enumerations, then show real convertion numbers instead

 ### `rpn` options and parameters
-`rpn` is extensively debuggable, though using debug depth higher than 3 (`-ddd`) is not advisable as it will cause huge dumps on the console
+`rpn` is extensively debuggable, though using debug depth higher than `3` (`-ddd`) is not advisable as it will cause huge dumps on the console

 `rpn` has following default parameters when none given:
 ```